adafii/ties323/server/README.md

 	commit-serial: "2024030601 since 2024-03-06T18:33:04"
 	wait: "84245 sec between attempts"
 ```
-- Web browser connects to "http://ofu.fi" and shows the ok-page.
+- Web browser connects to "http://ofu.fi" and loads the ok-page
-- Connecting to "http://www.ofu.fi" works too
+- Connecting to "http://www.ofu.fi" works similarly
-- I reached my primary goal pretty quickly, so I have time to setup HTTPS too
+- I reached my primary goal pretty quickly, so I have time to setup HTTPS

 ### Configuring HTTPS (2 hours)

 - OpenBSD has its own ACME client called acme-client, which can retrieve, renew and revoke certificates
-- I decided to use Let's Encrypt as my certificate authority
+- I decided to use Let's Encrypt as my certificate authority, because it's free
-- Acme-client man pages instruct adding directory on www-server for acme challenge which CA uses to confirm that I own the domain
+- Acme-client manual pages instruct adding directory to www-server for acme challenge, which CA then uses to confirm that I own the domain
-- I changed httpd.conf to contain:
+- File httpd.conf was changed to contain:
 ```
 server "ofu.fi" {
     alias "www.ofu.fi"